+Proposers are asked:

-Proposers are asked whether the nominee is working in core public health practice.
+- (a) To select the membership category for which they wish to nominate their candidate.
+Only one may be selected. - (b) To indicate whether their nominee is working in core public health practice.
 This allows the scorers to decide whether an application is suitable for a distinction or an honorary grade.

 Is the nominee working in core public health?
-Yes No Meaning Nominee is working in core public health Nominee is not working in core public health Therefore Candidate will be considered for a distinction grade.
-Candidate will be considered for an honorary grade
+Yes No Meaning Nominee is working in core public health Nominee is not working in core public health Therefore Candidate will be considered for a distinction grade Candidate will be considered for an honorary grade